 \section{Abstract}

 Fast radio bursts (FRBs) are millisecond-duration extragalactic radio transients of unknown origin, and studying their host galaxies could offer clues to constrain progenitor models.
-Among various host properties, gas-phase metallicity is a key factor influencing stellar evolution and the production of transients.
-We analyze the largest uniformly selected sample of FRB host galaxies to date, measuring oxygen abundances ($12+\log(\mathrm{O/H}) = 8.04$–$8.84$) for 40 hosts using consistent emission-line diagnostics.
-Using a volume-limited subsample, we compare the distributions of stellar mass, star formation rate (SFR), and metallicity to a control sample of star-forming galaxies matched in the same selection criteria.
-We find that FRB host galaxies span a wide range in metallicity and are broadly consistent with the SFR-weighted mass–metallicity relation of the star-forming galaxy population.
-Contrary to the earlier claim in the literature, we find no clear lower bound on metallicity, suggesting that metallicity alone does not strictly regulate FRB production.
-Encouragingly, this implies FRBs can form even in low-metallicity, high-redshift galaxies, supporting their potential as probes of matter distribution across cosmic time.
-Additionally, we find marginal ($\sim$2$\sigma$) evidence for a $-0.09 \pm 0.04$ dex metallicity offset from the fundamental metallicity relation, likely due to suppressed SFRs at fixed mass and metallicity rather than metal deficiency.
-This offset resembles that observed in local post-merger galaxies, and may reflect a post-starburst phase following galaxy interactions, where FRB progenitors formed during the starburst produce FRBs after a 100–500 Myr delay, consistent with observed delay-time distributions and favoring binary evolution channels over core-collapse supernovae.
+Among host properties, gas-phase metallicity is a key factor influencing stellar evolution and transient productions.
+We analyze the largest uniformly selected sample of FRB host galaxies, measuring oxygen abundances ($12+\log(\mathrm{O/H}) = 8.04$–$8.85$) for 31 hosts at redshifts $z = 0.04$–$0.98$, using consistent emission-line diagnostics.
+Using a volume-limited subsample, we compare the distributions of stellar mass, star formation rate (SFR), and metallicity to a control sample of star-forming galaxies selected by the same criteria.
+We find that FRB host galaxies span a wide metallicity range and are broadly consistent with the SFR-weighted mass–metallicity relation of star-forming galaxies.
+We find no clear lower metallicity bound, suggesting that FRB progenitors can form in any metallicity environment through channels largely insensitive to metal abundance.
+Encouragingly, this implies FRBs can arise even in low-metallicity, high-redshift galaxies, supporting their potential as probes of matter distribution across cosmic time.
+Additionally, we find marginal ($\sim$2$\sigma$) evidence for a $-0.09 \pm 0.04$ dex metallicity offset from the fundamental metallicity relation.
+Despite model uncertainties, if real, this offset likely reflects suppressed SFRs at fixed mass and metallicity rather than metal deficiency.
+Similar offsets are observed in local post-merger galaxies and may reflect a post-starburst phase following galaxy interactions.
+Such systems may host FRB progenitors formed during the starburst that produce FRBs after a 100–500 Myr delay, broadly consistent with observed delay-time distributions, although further data are needed to confirm this interpretation.

 \keywords{Radio transient sources (2008) --- Metallicity (1031) --- Galaxy evolution (594)}